A peek into rabbit’s progress with LAM playground

 Our latest progress in LAM playground employs an approach that directly interprets your request and will iterate over its planned steps to complete the action.
 The current approach makes use of both visual input (i.e. the screenshot) and structured input (i.e. the page source code) in order to take actions via a webdriver (e.g. Playwright).
 LAM playground is built to be agnostic to specific tasks and websites, it will try its best to finish any task you give it.
 Our new approach can answer questions, summarize information, and also perform tasks.

-LAM playground brings us one step closer to achieving our vision of a cross-platform generic AI agent system.
+LAM playground brings us one step closer to achieving our vision of a cross-platform general AI agent system.
 Our goal is for LAM playground to eventually succeed at any task that a human could perform in a web browser.
 Later we will be expanding to additional platforms, including desktop and mobile apps, making our agent system cross-platform.
 We’re not quite there yet, but the progress is exciting, and we’re glad to share some of what we’ve done so far.

 Works cited: